ionos-cloud/faq-documentation/general-information/frequently-asked-questions/trial-conditions.md

 If you decide to continue using our services after the end of the test, the infrastructure you set up will remain in place; only the status of the account will change.
 User data saved during registration will be used for billing purposes.
 Henceforward, you will receive a detailed invoice for resources used and costs incurred.
 If you choose not to continue using it, delete your allocated resources before the end of the test and notify your account manager.
 If the manager should arrange the deletion of your resources, then the deleted data cannot be recovered.

-### I did not have time to test, can I renew my test account again?
+### If I did not have the time to test, can I renew my test account again?

 You have a test period of 30 days, and if you need to extend your test period, get in touch with your IONOS Cloud account manager to find a solution.